 The new law brings up loads of very complex legal issues.

 The most obvious are the maintenance and uniformity of the scales being used.
 When fractions of grams make a difference between criminal and non-criminal infractions, law enforcement should have an obligation to use properly calibrated, functioning, highly accurate equipment.
 It’s unknown whether that will be the case.

 Probable cause is a big problem as well.
 Normally, an officer that observes you committing a crime has probable cause to search you or your belongings.
 How does an officer know if probable cause exists if she doesn’t know whether you have 9 grams (which may not provide probable cause to search you, not being a criminal offense), or 11 grams (which would provide probable cause)?

 What happens if, for example, an officer searches your glove compartment because he’s convinced you have 11 grams of pot?
 There, he finds an illegal handgun.
 Later, it turns out you only had 9 grams of pot.
 Is the search of your glove compartment now rendered illegal?

 These are legal issues that play themselves out in criminal courts all the time.
 It looks like with the passage of the new law, there will be some significant legal questions related not just to marijuana, but other criminal charges as well.

 Do you have questions about any search, seizure, or new criminal laws?
-The criminal defense attorneys of Brassel, Alexander & Rice, LLC have extensive experience protecting the rights of criminal defendants.
-If you or someone you know was charged with a crime in Maryland, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The criminal defense attorneys of Brassel Alexander, LLC have extensive experience protecting the rights of criminal defendants.
+If you or someone you know was charged with a crime in Maryland, contact the attorneys of Brassel Alexander, LLC today.